top of page

 Percussion Massage

-This requires a more expensive tool, so I put it at the bottom.
+This requires a more expensive tool, but can be very beneficial for a lot of athletes.
 You can read more about the different tools available in this post.
 They're pretty easy to use, just allow the tool to do the work and don't press too hard.
 Treat the affected area for two minutes or so, and then let it recover.
 You can use the tool for longer if you are treating large areas, but don't stay on any one spot for more than a few minutes.
 Dose and then allow for a response!
 Studies show percussion massage to be an effective tool, particularly when desensitizing tissues prior to more intense work such as trigger point.

 Afterward, follow the After Treatment section at the bottom.